2026 WMHC Conference Agenda

 Concurrent session 1: The LEADS Pilot: A Five-step Roadmap for Employers to Prioritize Well-being

 Take a closer look at the LEADS (Learn, Educate, Act, Deploy, Study) pilot program, a cornerstone of Michigan LEO's Healthy Work, Healthy Mind initiative.
-In this session, you will learn about the five-step framework, which helps employers make mental health a core business strategy.
-Instead of just exploring the results, we will walk through the development process from start to finish and share what was learned during the pilot phase.
-Join this session for practical insights on building a scalable model that prioritizes employee mental health and well-being.
+This session highlights a powerful five-step framework designed to help employers transform mental health into a core business strategy.
+The speaker will walk through the entire development process from start to finish and share critical insights learned during the pilot phase.
+Discover practical strategies for building a scalable model that prioritizes employee mental health and organizational well-being.

 Concurrent session 2: Strategically Reimagining Work for Every Brain